types of paint

 Concrete Floor Paint

 Floor paints include special additives to make them extra hard-wearing.
 Concrete floor paints are particularly suitable for garages and sheds with concrete floors.
-They’re also used for stone steps and paving stones.
+They’re also used on stone steps and paving stones.

 Washable Paint

-If you have toddlers or furry friends with muddy paws, washable paint is for you!
+If you have toddlers or pets with muddy paws, washable paint is for you!

-Typically, washable paints are emulsions with a matt finish.
-They’re more hard-wearing than regular emulsions, so they can cope with hard scrubbing without damaging your paintwork.
+Washable paints are typically emulsions with a matt finish, but they’re more hard-wearing and can handle hard scrubbing without breaking down.

 Woodwork